Got Heat Soak? We’ve got the remedy!

 Next step is to make sure we have the MAP x RPM calculated field enabled, and use MegaLogViewer’s scatter plot feature to graph MAP x RPM on the X axis and MAT sensor reading on the Y axis.
 We’ll make the Z axis (color) the coolant temperature.

-The dots may be a bit hard to see, but we can draw a curve across it:
+The dots may be a bit hard to see, but we can draw a curve across it, as in this image below:

 Now, we’ll take the real air temperature to be 85 degrees.
 We’ll plug that back into the equation for several load points, and see what that gives us for a correction table.